-For two years, the #MeToo Movement has dominated the news headlines as women who’ve been sexually harassed or assaulted continue to step forward to tell their stories.
-MeToo momentum was quickly followed by the Time’s Up Movement for workplace equity for women and people of color and a legal defense fund.
+For two years, the #MeToo Movement has dominated the news headlines as women who’ve been sexually harassed or assaulted continue to step forward to tell their stories. #MeToo momentum was quickly followed by the Time’s Up Movement for workplace equity for women and people of color.

-With power and equality in the news, philanthropies across the Bay Area have begun outward conversations about the communities they’re supporting and inward conversations about their organizations’ culture.
+With power and equality in the news, philanthropies across the Bay Area have begun inward conversations about their organizations’ culture.
 Gender, power, race and money give us plenty to consider when it comes to barriers to good policies and best practices for creating safe cultures.
 As it turns out, lenient cultures are fertile ground for both harassment and bias – and so fixing the culture can lead to better outcomes for all.

-- Learn about the ways organizations inadvertently create and remedy gender inequality
+- Learn about the ways individuals inadvertently create and remedy gender inequality.

 Lori Nishiura Mackenzie, Executive Director, Clayman Institute for Gender Research